Trick out your home office design with elements that signal you are at work

 A beautiful mouse pad

-How has it never occurred to me before that the space under the mouse is an opportunity to display something beautiful?
-The floral mouse pad ($9 at Amazon — shown) or these beautiful nd extra large magic mushroom mouse and gaming pad sets at Etsy ($25.20) will turn that dead space into something pretty.
+How has it never occurred to me before that the space under the mouse is an opportunity to display some cute office bling?
+The floral mouse pad ($9 at Amazon — shown) or these beautiful and extra large magic mushroom mouse and gaming pad sets at Etsy ($25.20) will turn that dead space into something pretty.
 There are so many to choose from, though, that I might spend a little time enjoying option paralysis before I commit.

 This wall desk if you have no space for a home office